 - Resolved, that the popular reading of psychology is undermining morality.

 - Resolved, that democratic government appeals to prejudice rather than to reason.

 - Resolved, that the disadvantages of coeducation outweigh the advantages.

-The 2018 fall tour will begin on September 30 and end at the NCA 104th Annual Convention in November.
-Two debaters from the United Kingdom will make 19 stops around the country speaking on an array of topics with U.S. debaters:
+The 2018 fall tour began on September 30 and ended at the NCA 104th Annual Convention in November.
+Two debaters from the United Kingdom made 19 stops around the country speaking on an array of topics with U.S. debaters: